-Have you put your Litmus test address in the "To" field?
+Have you put your personal Litmus address in the "To" field?

 Our system needs to be able to "see" the unique identifier for your test, so make sure that you put your specific "...@litmusemail.com" appears in the email headers.
 Some systems will put placeholder addresses in email headers for testing.
 If we can't find your Litmus test address in the headers we won't be able to associate your test with your account.

 Find out how to work with your unique Litmus test address here

 Are you sending a digitally signed or encrypted email?